IvanBodnar/bikes-rental/README.md

 to me to create the different types of rentals as distinct classes composed by a Rental class, which holds their common functionality.
 These classes in turn are used to compose a PurchasedRental class, which is going to be used to represent a concrete rental.

+##### UPDATE
+Family Rental promotion discount is now applied only to the rentals included in the promotion (3 to 5).
+Changes are explained on the code comments, but basically the FamilyRental class sorts the rentals in descending order (using their total_expense method), and then takes the first 3 to 5 items, so later the discount can be applied only to them.